Soil and Groundwater Remediation Planning and Monitoring

 Site Closure Services (Consulting)

-As environmental regulation becomes increasingly stringent, Andersen provides a turn-key solution to our clients in interacting with local, state and federal agencies to achieve compliance, gain closure for impacted sites, decommission of underground storage tanks (USTs), or any other requirements set forth by a regulatory agency.
+As environmental regulation becomes increasingly stringent, Andersen provides a turn-key solution to our clients in interacting with local, state and federal agencies to achieve compliance, gain closure for impacted sites, decommission of underground storage tanks (USTs), soil and groundwater remediation, or any other requirements set forth by a regulatory agency.

 When faced with an environmental issue, it is important to first understand which regulatory agency is responsible for oversight, as this may seem straightforward; however agencies often overlap in jurisdiction, as such choosing the path with least resistance is critical to a timely and cost effective resolution.
 Once the regulatory path is chosen, adhering to the requirements set forth is often a confusing, timely, and often a frustrating experience.